 He breaks out in a broad grin.
 “Oh, but we are so much nicer here!” he says.

-Another trip, another time, again at Amsterdam Airport, Schiphol:
+Again at Amsterdam Airport, Schiphol:

 “Do you speak English?” she asks softly.